mstar777/SoftDev365/README.md

     🌱 Discord:  etherdev365#1899
     🌱 Telegram: @etherdev365
     🌱 Skype:    etherdev365@outlook.com
-    🌱🌱🌱 Note: I'd like to chat through telegram or discord or freelancer.com better than skype, you can understand me.
-My dob is 0917 and SSN is 1089.

  ### 🍓 Blockchain | NFT Marketplace | ICO Platform | DAPP
     😄 Blockchain developer with 3+ years of experience in solidity, rust, web3.js, ether.js.
       - Experienced in NFT marketplace, Ethereum, Flow, Polygon, Cardano networks and I am very familiar